-Specifies the prefix list name.
+Specifies the prefix-list name.
 Allowed values are any string up to 32 characters composed of printable, 7-bit ASCII characters.
 If the string contains special characters (#, \$, spaces, and so on), the entire string must be enclosed within double quotes.
-The name specified must already be defined.